dimanikulin/dimanikulin/notReady/AIForSWArchitects_en.md

 <img src="./Images/TBD.jpg" alt="TBD" />

+# New case to consider

+The first case assistant output was not good enough to take into account, probably because of case complexity and i decided to take easier case:

 # References

 | # | Name                 | Source                | Release date           |  Author                 | Description   |